 |

-thanks!
-The book was delivered on Saturday and has been read through
+ARRIVED!
+Many, many thanks!
+The book was delivered on Saturday

-once already - I can see myself spending a lot of time with this
+and has been read through once already - I can see myself spending

-alone has significantly improved my life! :o)
+on setting compressors alone has significantly improved my life!

 Thank you once again!

-JC - East Sussex, UK |
+- East Sussex, UK |

 |